Coffeelot/cw-prints/README.md

 # Config 🔧

+> MAKE SURE TO REMOVE -main from the folder name or the script won't work!

 **JobIsRequired**: Set to *true* if you want to lock this behind a job.
 Default is*false*\
 **AllowedJob**: The job you want to be able to use it.
 Only needed if JobIsRequired is*true*\
 **Locations**: Vectors for the warps and the interaction point\